Binhe-Jia/Student-Performence-Prediction-Model/README.md

-# Student Performence Prediction Model
+# Student Performance Prediction Model
 ## Introduction
 In this project, we compared multiple machine learning models and their performance in student test score prediction.
 ## Models